-☞ This page is subject to minor change, especially whilst the current reindexing exercise is in progress.
+☞ This page is subject to progressive minor change, especially whilst the current reindexing exercise is in progress.

 FORMAT OF INDEX LINES

 Most resources (such as a book or CD) have only a single entry in the Index, but some have several, so a particular reference-ID may appear more than once.